 If you are new to conducting research:

-Doing research using government information involves asking questions about what kind of information, what geographic jurisdiction and what time frame you need, then figuring out where to look whenever appropriate find the information.
-Almost all current (since 2006) government documents are available through Library Search.
-Selective documents back to 1976 are also available via Library Search.
+Doing research using government information involves asking questions about what kind of information, what geographic jurisdiction and what time frame you need, then figuring out where to look whenever appropriate to find the information.
+Almost all current (since 2006) government documents are available electronically through Library Search.
+Records for selected documents back to 1976 are also available via Library Search.
 You can search by subject, title, or the Government Documents number (not a piece of information you usually have)